 Copy Data to Your S3 Bucket

-N2Ws offers a solution that enables you to further simplify the process of using snapshots.
-Cloud Protection Manager (CPM) is an enterprise-class backup-recovery and disaster recovery solution for the EC2 compute cloud.
-CPM is available as a service model that allows users to manage multiple AWS accounts and configure policies and schedules to take automated snapshot backups.
+N2WS offers a solution that enables you to further simplify the process of using snapshots.
+N2WS Backup & Recovery is an enterprise-class backup-recovery and disaster recovery solution for the EC2 compute cloud.
+N2WS is available as a service model that allows users to manage multiple AWS accounts and configure policies and schedules to take automated snapshot backups.
 It also has a Windows agent to consistently back up Windows applications.
-CPM allows you to recover a volume from a snapshot, increase its size and switch it with an existing attached volume, in a single step.
+N2WS allows you to recover a volume from a snapshot, increase its size and switch it with an existing attached volume, in a single step.
 To see the different editions with pricing and details, refer to N2Ws’ pricing and purchases page on our website.

 Try N2WS Backup & Recovery (CPM) for FREE!

 - How to Copy EBS Snapshots to Amazon S3 and Save on Storage Costs